anuragdaksh7/web-based-expense-tracker/README.md

 ### V-1.0.0

-  sign-up and sign-in
+  Sign-up and sign-in

-  can add new expense
+  Can add new expense

-  catogrise the expense according to the expense
+  Catogrise the expense according to the type

-  delete the expense
+  Delete the expense

-  mordify the expense
+  Modify the expense

 ### V-1.0.1

-  view virtual representation of the expenses by some graphs (like pie chart)
+  View virtual representation of the expenses via graphs (like pie chart)

-  multiple currency support
+  Support for multiple currencies

 ### V-1.1.1

-  make virtual passbook in form of a PDF
+  Make virtual passbook in form of a PDF

-  make excel sheet from monthly data
+  Make excel sheet from monthly data

 ### V-1.1.2

-  #to be thought later
+  To be thought later...